Where are the best places to watch the SF parade? Inquiring minds want to know, so here they are...

 Check out the Saint Francis Hotel on TripAdvisor.com.

-The next hotel on the route is the Sir Francis Drake.
+The next hotel on the route is the Kimpton Sir Francis Drake, at 450 Powell Street.
 It's on the corner of Powell and Sutter, where the parade makes another turn.
 Rooms facing Powell or Sutter should look down on the route.

-Check out the Sir Francisco Drake on TripAdvisor.com.
+Check out the Sir Francis Drake on TripAdvisor.com.

-The San Francisco Marriott Union Square is on Sutter, right at Powell, just across the street from the Sir Francis Drake.
-Rooms on Sutter Street look down on the parade route.
+The San Francisco Marriott Union Square is at 480 Sutter, right at Powell, just across the street from the Sir Francis Drake.
+The rooms on Sutter Street look down on the parade route.

 Check out the Marriott on TripAdvisor.com.